Poems

 Cast a lure, clean and pure, enjoying life.

-Weekend trip, festival, no need to fret,
+Weekend trip, festival, no need to have concern,

 To spend time here in old Madisonville.